Phnom Penh in 3 Days

 Tuol Sleng Genocide Museum

 After this, we move on to Tuol Sleng Genocide Museum.
-This former school became a prison (Prison S21) during Pol Pot’s regime.
+This former school became a prison (named Prison S21) during Pol Pot’s regime.
 The four main buildings can be visited.

 Tuol Sleng Genocide Museum (Prison S21)